SHOP FOR ALL IRRIGATION SUPPLIES ON SPRINKLER WAREHOUSE

 Shop for valves and repair parts here.

-How To Stop Low Head Drainage:
+How to Stop Low Head Drainage:

 When water continues to flow from one or more sprinkler heads for a few minutes after you turn your irrigation system off, it’s Low Head Drainage.
 Usually, this occurs when an irrigation system has been installed on a slope.
 A difference in elevation of less than a foot, within a zone, will often create Low Head Drainage.
 Once the sprinkler zone shuts off, the water in the pipes drains out via the lowest sprinkler head within the zone and the pipe fills with air.